14dstcyr/smart-store-ddstcyr/README.md

 - Ensure that your fact table includes foreign keys that reference the primary keys of your dimension tables.
 - Follow conventions for naming tables and columns.

-## Activate .venv and Excecute the Script
+## Activate .venv and Execute the Script

 In VS Code, open a terminal.
 Activate the local project virtual environment if not already active.